kgateway-dev/kgateway/devel/contributing/pull-requests.md

 If you want to solicit reviews before the implementation of your pull request is complete, there are a few methods to achieve this:

 1. Open a Draft PR.
 This will run the minimum set of tests, but not the Kubernetes e2e tests
 2. Remove the `Keep PR Updated` label.
-PRs will attempt to stay up to date with the target branch, but removing this label will prevent that and avoid CI running unnecessarily.
+Automation on PRs will attempt to keep feature branches up to date with the target branch.
+Removing this label will prevent that and avoid CI running unnecessarily on branches that we know are not ready to merge.
-3. Add a `Work In Progress` label.
-This will allow all tests to run, but even with approvals will prevent the PR from merging
+3. Add the `Work In Progress` label.
+This will allow all tests to run will prevent the PR from merging automatically, even when all tests are passing and there are two approving reviews.

 Even if you have followed these steps, it is good practice to add a `# WORK IN PROGRESS` section to the PR and outline the work that is still to be done.